-Degree-seeking, continuing undergraduate students who have a minimum GPA of 3.0 at the time of application, and who have no "Incomplete" grades on their record, may arrange to spend part or all of their junior year in a study abroad or international exchange program.
-In some cases, seniors may receive permission to spend the first semester of their senior year abroad, with the approval of the Academic Standing Committee.
+Degree-seeking, continuing undergraduate students who have a minimum GPA of 3.0, and who have no "Incomplete" grades on their record, may arrange to spend part or all of their junior year in a study abroad or international exchange program.
+In some cases, students may receive permission to study abroad as a second-semester sophomore or a first-semester senior, with the approval of the International Study Abroad Committee.
 Students must be enrolled in classes at Mills the semester prior to participation in international study.

 All deposits required by the study abroad program are the responsibility of the student and should be paid directly to the program.

-Students who wish to participate in an international study program not approved by Mills may take a leave of absence from Mills to do so.
+Students who wish to participate in an international study program not approved by Mills may request program review by the Study Abroad Committee prior to participating in the program.